lmparppei/BeatPlugins/README.md

 ### Paginator

 You can calculate page lengths for lines using the paginator.
 It can return either a number of pages used, or page length in eights.
-Paginator uses page size (A4/US Letter) from the print dialog.
+By default, paginator uses page size (A4/US Letter) from the print dialog.

-`const paginator = Beat.paginator()` — create new paginator instance
+`const paginator = Beat.paginator()` — create a new paginator instance
 `paginator.paginateLines(lines)` — paginate given lines
 `paginator.numberOfPages` — full number of pages
 `paginator.lengthInEights` — page length in eights, returns `[fullPages, eights]`
+`paginator.setPageSize(0)` — set page size, `0` for A4, `1` for US Letter

 Calculate individual scene lengths in eights: